 On December 15, we received Intentional Interim Pastor Jan Putnam at our Sunday worship service.
 Pastor Jan left in May 2014 after accepting a call from a congregation in Texas, near his home and family.

 What followed was a challenge for the Call committee as they searched through resumes for qualified candidates.
-They felt that with a congregation of our size a pastor with at least a Master’s degree in a divinity discipline was needed.
+They felt that with a congregation of our size a pastor was needed with at least a Master’s degree in a divinity discipline.
 Few candidates emerged with that qualification, especially since LCMC churches and pastors were largely grouped in the Midwest area of our nation.

 At this point in the search, three candidates remained, and the Call committee scheduled them to preach at our church and meet with our congregation.
 Two were considered strong possibilities, but one withdrew for health and family reasons, and one accepted a call from another church.

 And so we were back to the square one.
 Filling the void every Sunday were a few congregation members, a priesthood of believers who delivered a message and conducted the service.
 Communion was rare since many members felt they should only receive the sacrament from an ordained pastor, contrary to Martin Luther’s basic beliefs that any true believer can stand as a priest and be blessed by God.